Argo (soundtrack): Critical reception

 The soundtrack was critically acclaimed.
 Nathan Cone of Texas Public Radio had stated the score "would be especially appealing to fans of world music, and once again illustrates the musical and dramatic range of Desplat" after the score for Zero Dark Thirty and Rise of the Guardians.

 James Southall of Movie Wave wrote "Desplat – renowned as a precise, sometimes even clinical, composer – has so successfully written music which conveys a genuine sense of chaos.
 You never know quite what's round the corner and are constantly compelled to find out.
 The dramatic drive that runs through it all is very powerful, as carefully-crafted as music by this composer always is, but with an unusual edge to it."
 Jonathan Broxton wrote "no amount of beautiful patriotic orchestral music or intelligent application of electronic and vocal effects will counterbalance the wailing women and traditional instrumentation that pervades almost the entire score".

 Filmtracks.com wrote "Argo is far from revolutionary, but it intelligently tackles tired stereotypes with fresh new ideas, translating into a surprisingly smooth listening experience on album.
 This is the type of work that could easily garner awards consideration given its strengths and the nature of the film, and the score would deserve such recognition."

 Awards and nominations

 Argo's score was shortlisted along with 104 other film scores for Best Original Score category at the 85th Academy Awards.
 These included Desplat's other musical works such as Moonrise Kingdom, Rise of the Guardians and Zero Dark Thirty, which was surpassed by Argo, to receive final nomination but lost to Mychael Danna's score for Life of Pi.

 Track listing

+Tribute

+Through one of the final scenes, an excerpt is played from the tracks My name is Tom and Parting Company, from Harry Gregson-Williams' soundtrack for the 2001 movie Spy Game (uncredited elsewhere).